-Non-executive Director:

-Mr. Lum Pak Sum
+Non-executive Director: Mr. Lum Pak Sum

-Independent non-executive Directors:

-Mr. Choi Pun Lap

-Mr. Yu Shui Sang Bernard

-Mr. Wong Yue Kwan Alan (appointed on 1 January 2022)
+Independent non-executive Directors: Mr. Choi Pun Lap Mr. Yu Shui Sang Bernard Mr. Wong Yue Kwan Alan

 Each of the Directors' appointment is subject to retirement by rotation and re-election at the annual general meetings of the Company in accordance with the memorandum of association and the bye-laws of the Company.